 You will always find what you actively seek.

 Personal development and increasing my self-worth and self-confidence is a lifetime activity.
 It’s never achieved.
 You never cross the finish line.
 It’s like getting into great shape and then quitting the gym.
 I did that.
 I got in the best shape of my life at age 40, and then I let stress and the unknown and my husbands’ sicknesses and fear overtake my thoughts.
 Once your thoughts are overcome with fear, net come your actions.
 I poured an extra cocktail at night.
 I watched one more episode on Netflix, I didn’t go to sleep as early I should have, then I was too tired and hungover to go workout in the morning.
 Then that starts the whole next day off on the wrong foot.
 I didn’t work out, I didn’t go to bed on time, I had one too many drinks.
 I hated myself.
 There.
 There’s the lack of self worth again.
 And 15 pounds I didn’t want.
 I have to exercise and I have to read, and I can’t drink too much if I want to feel good.
 If I want to keep confident thoughts, it requires doing something different than you did yesterday!.
 That inner bitch can only be quieted when you make a promise to yourself and you do it.
 If you want to change, you have to change your morning routine.
-I created morning rituals and there’s a free worksheet I you’d like to download it.
 I just posted a quote on social media from one of my mentors Andy Frisella, and I urge you to follow him and sign up for his emails.
 He said “Carpe Noctem.
 Because seizing the day starts the night before.”
 Wow is that ever true.

 To stop attracting all the wrong men for me and attract Mr. Right, I had to keep my promises and I had to do the things that I knew were good for me, good for my health (yoga, hiking), good for my mind (read, skip the TV), good for my soul (pray, meditate), good for my environment (organize one closet).